What is COOP1000?

 *Please note that COOP1000 is not required for Graduate Students*

-COOP1000 is a 6 module, 8-week, online course designed to assist students entering co-op for the first time with requisite employability skills including:
+COOP1000 is a 7 module, 10-week, non-credit online course designed to help new Co-op students build requisite employability skills.
+These include:

 - Identifying and marketing your skills and achievements